A Fun Day of Volunteering and Community…Join us!

 Have more questions about year-round volunteering, internships or joining our SCPOC planning committee?
 Contact Ana Vargas-Smith at avsmith2014@gmail.com

-The Santa Clara Parade of Champions is a nonprofit 501c3 organization founded in 1945 to welcome home our WWII front line heroes and celebrate our community’s resilience.
+We are the longest running Santa Clara festival and a nonprofit 501c3 organization founded in 1945 to welcome home our WWII front line heroes and celebrate our community’s resilience.
 We are dedicated to celebrating generations of champions, community heroes, and civic pride while keeping this historic legacy event free and accessible to the public as well as raise money for our charitable initiatives of Youth Scholarships, Veterans and Families facing medical crisis each year.

 As a volunteer, you represent a trusted community nonprofit organization grateful for your time, talent and love of community.
 We offer community service hours, whether you are a student that needs to meet graduation, complete college applications or just want to give back to your community.
 We welcome:

 1) Student volunteers